UstadMobile/door/README.md

 * [door-room-jdbc](door-room-jdbc/) Provides an adapter that implements a subset of JDBC on a Room database
 * [door-room-kmp](door-room-kmp/) Provides the needed androidx classes (e.g. LiveData, annotations, etc) for use on JVM and JS.
 This is also used as a compileOnly dependency for common code

+## Known issues

+* door-testdb:jsBrowserTest on a limited Internet connection may fail.
+The test has to download SQLite.js from the Internet due to issues with asset loading.
+It can be skipped if building locally.